Contact Us

 She then personally struggled with addiction and faced many of the challenges that come with that, including CPS involvement, incarceration, and being moved through the court systems.
 These issues led to treatment for her substance use disorder.
 They ended with her successful completion of treatment at IBH Addiction Recovery.

-Maggie is currently the Intake Coordinator at Tyler’s Redemption Place and is working to earn her CPRS to work as a Certified Peer Recovery Supporter at the RCO.
+Maggie is a Certified Peer Recovery Supporter at Tyler’s Redemption Place.
 She enjoys helping all who come through the doors of the RCO by sharing her experience and offering the hope that recovery is possible.
 Maggie has been a big part of creating the programming at Tyler’s Redemption Place.
 She has been a fantastic addition to the team since she began working at the RCO in September of 2023.

 Maggie is the mother of 5 amazing boys who have and will continue to benefit from her life in recovery, as will the world around her.